Introduction

 Data workflow

-Learn how we transform raw job postings into high-quality, normalized data through our 5-step workflow covering acquisition, extraction, deduplication, enrichment, and quality assurance
+Learn how we transform raw job postings into high-quality, normalized data through our 6-step workflow covering crawling, cleaning, extraction, deduplication, enrichment, and quality control

 How it works